 SYSTEM DESIGNING FOR THE INSECT PEST COMPLEX

 Different components play a major functional role in the biodiversity as well as the ecosystem.
-The biodiversity in the agroforestry system can be summarised as the inherent design which include the inclusion of trees with agricultural crops as well as livestock as surplus to the farmers and the second may be the insect pest and their natural enemies which live in the agro-ecosystems by forming different colonies. and finally, it also includes the insect pest harbouring outside the systems.
-The Agroforestry and its ecosystems consist of three biotic components and this include The Productive biota which provisions different services and furnishes the biological control and pollination as well as the productivity of the system.
-The resource biota is the most suited examples is of wasp which visits the nectar in flowers of the related trees and also acts mainly as the natural parasitoids of the crop pests. and further the Destructive Biota which is generally managed by the farmers in order to prevent the productivity from the economic losses[1].These are totally related to each other and hence provide the various functions in an ecosystems.
+The biodiversity in the agroforestry system can be summarised as the inherent design which include the inclusion of trees with agricultural crops as well as livestock as surplus to the farmers and the second may be the insect pest and their natural enemies which live in the agro-ecosystems by forming different colonies and finally, it also includes the insect pest harbouring outside the systems.
+The Agroforestry and its ecosystems consist of three biotic components and this include the productive biota which provisions different services and furnishes the biological control and pollination as well as the productivity of the system.
+The resource biota is the most suited examples is of wasp which visits the nectar in flowers of the related trees and also acts mainly as the natural parasitoids of the crop pests and further the destructive biota which is generally managed by the farmers in order to prevent the productivity from the economic losses[1].These are totally related to each other and hence provide the various functions in an ecosystems.
 Agroforestry systems are generally multi-faced and have great potential to reduce the pest population as they have greatest source biocontrol agents and their efficiency when increased can serve as the major ailment in the pest control but these provide us a brief idea that the biodiversity may be utilised perfectly in order to manage the pest population[Figure 3].
 If the systems are designed perfectly then they can also stabilise the insect community and also support the natural enemy population.
-In Hilly regions, North-eastern states of India it is seen that there is lowest record of herbivore insect population by the prominent natural enemies in the system.
-By the research it has been thus concluded that due to the areas which lack tillage generally at the base of trees, Undisturbed vegetation and habitat thereby provides a better natural enemy’s condition or can be summed as the Fauna predatory population.
+In hilly regions, North-eastern states of India it is seen that there is lowest record of herbivore insect population by the prominent natural enemies in the system.
+By the research it has been thus concluded that due to the areas which lack tillage generally at the base of trees, undisturbed vegetation and habitat thereby provides a better natural enemy’s condition or can be summed as the Fauna predatory population.
 They are generally well maintained in the low scales with conventionally of very low input of chemical fertilisers and pesticides.
-Farmers of Brazil tends to create and sustain on their own made system= like they choose crops, fruit crops and non-crop species according to their experience and in such a way that they can get the medicines, timber as well as other product being completely rely on the forest system.
+Farmers of Brazil tends to create and sustain on their own made system like they choose crops, fruit crops and non-crop species according to their experience and in such a way that they can get the medicines, timber as well as other product being completely rely on the forest system.
 These systems were chosen so that it can adapt to soil and climatic conditions [Table 1][5].

 Figure 3: Detailed relationships between Agroforestry system and Plant-Insect biodiversity functions.